enkore/j4-dmenu-desktop/README.md

 would start dmenu with the -fn and -l arguments to create a vertical menu.

-You can also change the way entries are displayed, e.g.

-    j4-dmenu-desktop --convert=lowercase

-Will create a dmenu with all entries converted to lowercase.

 ### Options

 * --dmenu [command] or -d [command], default is "dmenu"
-* --convert [*none*|lowercase] or -c [*none*|lowercase], default is none

 ## Perfomance